USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_ISAM.md

 ### Step 14: Compare output with the 2 day benchmark outputs provided on the google drive

 The following ISAM output files are generated in addition to the standard CMAQ output files.
+Note, the answers will not be comparible if emission scaling is used (Step 10 - optional)

 ```
 CCTM_SA_DRYDEP_v54_ISAM_gcc_Bench_2018_12NE3_2day_ISAM_20180702.nc